1300 364 858

 • Alkaliser – Raises pH levels to alkaline

 We strongly recommend that you change your filter/cartridges regularly.
-Generally the average family household filter/cartridge requires replacement annually.
-Should you find the water flow from the system noticeably reduces, it may be due for service (or simply requires to be cleaned/scrubbed, such as a ceramic cartridge).
-Used Water filter cartridge holds all the chemicals, heavy metals and bacteria etc that has been removed from your water during the past 12 months; using the cartridge past this due date may cause bacteria to re-contaminate the cartridge and possibly be reintroduced into your drinking water.
+Generally, the average family household filter/cartridge requires replacement annually.
+If the water flow from the system noticeably reduces, it may be due for service (or requires to be cleaned/scrubbed, such as a ceramic cartridge).
+Used Water filter cartridge holds all the chemicals, heavy metals, bacteria, etc, that have been removed from your water during the past 12 months; using the cartridge past this due date may cause bacteria to re-contaminate the cartridge and possibly be reintroduced into your drinking water.
 Please feel free to call our friendly Customer Service team should you require assistance.

 There are many reasons why you may need your water to be tested:

-• Illness in the household is a sign that you may have some sort of bacteria present in the water tank or supply lines.
+• Illness in the household is a sign that you may have some bacteria present in the water tank or supply lines.

-• If lathering of soap is hard to do, then your water hardness may require correcting.
+• If soap lathering is hard to do, your water hardness may require correcting.

 • pH levels